 Do’s and Dont’s for Recent College Graduates

 We’d like to extend a big congratulations to all those who will be graduating in the coming months.
 For upcoming college grads, the notion of entering the “real world” can feel equally exciting and ambiguous.
 The reality of becoming financially independent means accepting a deepened responsibility for how you choose to manage your money and pursue a sustainable lifestyle.
-While you may never feel “ready” to take on this big responsibility when starting your first career, being aware of the positive and negative habits can help you build your financial foundation and be more comfortable in determining what your path looks like going forward.
+While you may never feel “ready” to take on this big responsibility, being aware of the positive and negative habits can help you build your financial foundation and be more comfortable in determining what your path looks like going forward.

 For those embarking on this new chapter of their financial journey, we share a few do’s and don’ts of personal finance that may be helpful for ensuring your career starts off on the right foot: